Global small-hole minimization of the first Dirichlet eigenvalue in a square with two hard obstacles

 \section{Numerical validation}

-We conclude with a numerical validation of the branch ordering predicted by Theorem~\ref{thm:main-small-hole-minimizer-v12}.
+We supplement the analysis with a numerical comparison of representative branches.
 All code, CSV files, and figures used in this section are archived in the dataset~\cite{Zhang2026ZenodoFEM}.
 The numerics are not part of the proof; their role is to provide a transparent, reproducible check of the four representative two-hole branches singled out by the analysis.

 The archived benchmark is a conforming boundary-fitted P1 finite element computation.
-The outer square is represented polygonally with eight boundary segments per side, and each circular obstacle is approximated by a $32$-gon (equivalently, the dataset parameter \texttt{quad\_segs} equals $8$).
-A constrained Delaunay triangulation of the resulting polygonal domain is generated, followed by three uniform red refinements.
+The outer square is represented polygonally with eight boundary segments per side, and each circular obstacle is approximated by a $32$-gon (eight segments per quadrant; equivalently, the dataset parameter \texttt{quad\_segs} equals $8$).
+A constrained Delaunay triangulation of the resulting polygonal domain is generated, followed by two uniform red refinements, giving the three displayed mesh levels (the initial mesh and two refinements).
 Stiffness and mass matrices are assembled on the P1 space, homogeneous Dirichlet conditions are imposed on the outer boundary and on the obstacle boundaries by eliminating boundary degrees of freedom, and the smallest generalized eigenpair of the reduced stiffness--mass pencil is computed.

 To keep tangent geometries robustly meshable and exactly reproducible, the benchmark introduces a very small inward geometric inset